Miguel-Enrique13/Shopify-Image-Repository-API/README.md

 </details>

 ## Project Board
+- This [Github Project]() was used to break down tasked and keep the work organized.
+- I used version control through branches and Pull Requests

 ## Storage
 Your local disk will serve as the storage.
 Although typically a cloud service would be used for storage, for this occasion local storage works.